-Certainly it is a beautiful plant; the stems have five leaflets and are pleasantly attractive, especially in May when they are still ‘Spring Green,’ but the 'pleasantly attractive' vine does tend to take over.
+Certainly, it is a beautiful plant; the stems have five leaflets and are pleasantly attractive, especially in May when they are still ‘Spring Green,’ but this pleasantly attractive vine does tend to take over.

 Most gardeners plant the vine for privacy.
 It is ideal for covering the fence between you and your neighbours; not only does it cover the boring blandness of a fence or wall, but it gives you a delightful plant to look at.
 As a plus in the way of privacy, the vine will extend about a foot higher than the fence.

-(During research, I was very surprised to find out that the vine’s berries are poisonous and the sap can cause irritation - http://plants.usda.gov/plantguide/pdf/pg_paqu2.pdf ), a fact that does not seem to put the birds off.
+During research, I was very surprised to find out that the vine’s berries are poisonous, and the sap can cause irritation, a fact that does not seem to put the birds off.

-The Virginia creeper has the mentality of a megalomaniac; hiding within that cutting that you are about to plant is a ruthless, power crazed determination.
-To you, the cuttings will grow to be an eyecatching method of hiding your neighbour’s antics, but the Virginia creeper views the top of your fence as a jumping off point for world domination.
+The Virginia Creeper has the mentality of a megalomaniac, and it has been suggested that the Creeper be urged to run for office.
+Hiding within that cutting that you are about to plant is a ruthless, power-crazed determination.
+To you, the cuttings will grow to be an eye-catching method of hiding your neighbour’s antics, but the Virginia creeper views the top of your fence as a jumping off point for world domination.

 Most gardeners, who decide to plant the Virginia, on learning that the vine grows up to 50 feet high, tend to check their garden for tall buildings or trees, and if there are none, sigh with relief, and go ahead and plant it.
 Do not make this mistake.
 The creeper does not care whether it is climbing upwards or sideways.
 By the same token, don’t sigh with relief if your garden is less than 50 feet in length.
 The vine also has a spread of 50 feet, and it does not care how large your garden is; it will grow to its allotted 50 feet no matter whose garden it’s in.
 The vine doesn’t care if it grows over your car, or over your swimming pool, but most importantly, it doesn’t care if it grows under your home.

-Your tiny little bud eventually becomes nearly impossible to eradicate – and almost impossible to dig up without a backhoe.
-But with the scientific name of Parthenocissus Quinguefolia, what else would you expect?
+Your tiny little bud eventually becomes nearly impossible to eradicate – and it's almost impossible to dig up without a backhoe.

 You have been warned.